Mid-American Conference men's basketball tournament: Historical formats

 From 2016 through the abbreviated 2020 edition, all 12 conference members participated in the tournament.
 The top four seeds received byes into the quarterfinals; seeds 5-12 played first-round games at the campus of the higher seed.
 Winners of the first-round games advanced to face the top four seeds in the quarterfinal round in Cleveland.

 From 2012 through 2015, the No. 1 and No. 2 seeds received byes straight to the semifinals, with the No. 3 and No. 4 seeds beginning tournament play in the quarterfinals.
 Teams seeded 5–12 played an additional two rounds.
-First round games were played at the home sites of the higher seeds, with the remaining rounds being contested at Rocket Mortgage FieldHouse, then known as Quicken Loans Arena.
+First round games were played at the home sites of the higher seeds, with the remaining rounds being contested at Rocket Arena, then known as Quicken Loans Arena.
 Under this format, a team seeded fifth or lower had to win four games in six days, while playing five games in eight days, to win the conference tournament.
 The division winners were guaranteed to receive a seed not lower than four.

 From 2002 through 2011, the format for the conference tournament was similar to the 2016 through 2020 format.
 Each conference member received a berth in the tournament, with the top four seeds receiving byes into the quarterfinals.
 Unlike the current format, division winners were guaranteed at least the No. 2 seed.
 First round games for seeds 5–12 were played at the home sites of the higher seeds, with the remaining rounds being contested at Quicken Loans Arena.

 From 1980 through 1988, seven teams qualified for the three-round tournament.
 The No. 1 seed received a bye into the semifinals.
 In 1989, an eighth team was added and each of the teams participated in all three rounds.
 The tournament was expanded in 2000 to four rounds and included all 13 conference teams.
 The top three teams received byes into the quarterfinals.